Pittsfield to begin testing sewer inflow connections - NewsBreak

 Pittsfield to begin testing sewer inflow connections

 PITTSFIELD, Mass.
-(WWLP) – The City of Pittsfield wants residents to be aware of the upcoming testing of the city’s sewer system.

-Smoke and dye testing will be conducted over the next few months in an effort to detect illegal inflow connections to sanitary sewer systems.
-Inflow is usually stormwater runoff from rain or melting snow that enters the city’s sewer system through street storm drains.Pittsfield action plan for community grant funding
+(WWLP) — The city of Pittsfield wants residents to be aware of the upcoming testing of the city’s sewer system.
+Crews will be conducting smoke and dye testing over the next few months in an effort to detect illegal inflow connections to sanitary sewer systems.Get the latest news, weather, sports, and entertainment delivered right to your inbox!

 Comments / 0